iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 1 reviews"/>
 </p>

+> Terrible and extremely disappointing.
+I had a skin issue and sent photo ahead of time to clinician I selected.
+She didn't seem to know why I was needing help despite my stating it on questionnaire nor did she receive photo sent.
+We got cut off within about a minute, and she never called me back.
+It was a one hour waste of my time loading app, signing up account and filling out medical info, and waiting for appt to begin.<br> :date: __2021-04-08 00:11:27__

 > I did not have a very good experience, I barely got out what was wrong before he told me I probably have pneumonia, which I do not.
 Was on the call less than 3 minutes, it literally was a waste of time.<br> :date: __2021-03-22 21:16:00__

 > Really horrible service 100% of time - multiple attempts.
 I wanted this service to be successful, its not.
 Disappointing.<br> :date: __2021-02-20 18:42:49__